Addiction Treatment In Hyden, Kentucky

 You may have heard about medications that can help people recover from opioid use disorders.
 Medication-assisted treatment (MAT) provides counseling and peer support groups along with medications that can ease cravings for drugs.

 MAT medications often include naltrexone, buprenorphine, and methadone.
-Disulfiram (Antabuse) is used to treat alcohol use disorders.
+Disulfiram (Antuse) is used to treat alcohol use disorders.

 Aftercare And Alumni Services

 Maintaining your physical and mental health after you complete a rehab program will be important for your ongoing recovery and sobriety.